hamrouni-wajdi/pokemon-battle-backend/README.md

 - Verify that your Supabase database is accessible from your current network
 - Check if all required dependencies are installed correctly

-For additional help, please refer to the project documentation or contact the support team.
+For additional help, please refer to the project documentation or contact me on wajdihamrouni501@gmail.com.